VerizonCao/MyDatabase/README.md

 # What's this?
 This is a database writen in c++, the skeleton is given by ucsd ece141b.
-The project realize some basic functions of a simple database, which is similar to mysql.
+The project realize some basic functions of a simple database: create, update, select, join......  which is similar to mysql.
 The database is speed up by cache and index.

 # How to use it?